Date: 26th October 2018, updated: 5th April 2019

 Anyone who has had a child between August/September 2013 and December 2017 should get ready to claim a tax refund from the Spanish Tax Office for the year or years in which they received income from the Spanish Social Security.

 Then please contact me.
-I would be happy to calculate for you how much you can reclaim and take over the handling of the tax refund.
+I would be happy to handle the tax refund for you.
 It is that easy.